SanjayV28/ProjectIMDb/dbt/readme.md

   - Name: Your environment name(e.g. Production).
   - Type: Deployment.
   - Credentials Schema: Your prod dataset name(e.g. production).
 - Now we have our production environment ready, We can create a new job and name your job and set this production to it.
-In the job configurartion settings, enter the following:
+In the job configuration settings, enter the following:
   - Select the Generate docs to document our work.
   - Enter the `dbt test` and `dbt run` commands under the commands tab to test and run our models.
   - Schedule this job to run every 12 hours.
 So the job will run twice a day.